Cecil Foster

 Cecil Foster (born September 26, 1954) is a Canadian novelist, essayist, journalist, Public intellectual and scholar.
-He is Chairman of the Department of Transnational Studies at the University of Buffalo.
+He is Chairman of the Department of Transnational Studies at the University at Buffalo.

 Early life and education

 Foster was born in Bridgetown, Barbados on 26 September 1954 to Fred and Doris Goddard.
 When Foster was two years old, his parents migrated to Britain, leaving their children with relatives.
 The family was extremely poor; Foster remembers a childhood where there was rarely enough to eat.

 Foster attended Harrison College, a prestigious high school in Barbados.
 He immigrated to Canada in 1978.
 Foster completed his PhD at York University in 2002.